 3. Ludwig Junior Outfit Drum Set

 For those who prefer a little bit higher overall quality, the Ludwig Junior Outfit Drum Set could be a good choice.
-At the first look, this is just another 5 piece drum kit for kids.
-However, you will realize pretty quickly that the construction is pretty sturdy and the set is very durable.
+At first glance, this is just another 5-piece drum kit for kids.
+However, you will realize pretty quickly that the construction is pretty sturdy, and the set is very durable.
 Also, it offers a pretty wide range of adjustability, so kids from different age groups can use it without bigger problems.

 4. ddrum D1 Junior

-This one usually comes in as a significantly higher price than many of the others on this list.
-However, the quality of it is great, so if you have a higher budget then it’s worth checking out.
+This one usually comes in at a significantly higher price than many of the others on this list.
+However, the quality of it is great, so if you have a higher budget, then it’s worth checking out.

 5. Gammon 5-Piece Junior Starter Drum Kit

-It features all the essentials and considering the price, most pieces of the set sound pretty good.
-On the other side, a good thing is that the drum throne is quite adjustable.
-Along with a larger 16-inch bass drum, which would still suit your kid for a few more years as they get taller.
+It features all the essentials, and, considering the price, most pieces of the set sound pretty good.
+On the other side, the good thing is that the drum throne is quite adjustable.
+It has a larger 16-inch bass drum, which would still suit your kid for a few more years as they get taller.
 Drum sticks are included as well.

 6. RockJam Junior Drum Set

-A cymbal is included as well and, despite that the mounting doesn’t look promising, it actually works okay.
+A cymbal is included as well and, despite the mounting not looking promising, it actually works okay.
 The set also includes a decent-quality kick pedal and an adjustable drum throne, which is quite adjustable and comfortable, as well as drumsticks.

 7. GP Percussion Junior Drum Set

 The GP Percussion Junior Drum Set is a great choice for parents on a budget.
-It is a quite affordable product but that doesn’t necessarily mean low quality.
+It is quite an affordable product, but that doesn’t necessarily mean low quality.
 The construction is solid, while bass drum, snare, and toms sound pretty good.